 Per Page:

 A rainbow appears in the mist of Iguazu Falls.
 The falls are part of a nearly virgin jungle ecosystem surrounded by national parks on both the Argentine and the Brazilian sides of the cascades.
-The Iguazu River begins in Parana state of Brazil, then crosses a 1,200-km (750 mi) plateau before reaching a series of faults forming the falls.
+The Iguazu River begins in Brazil's Parana state, then crosses a 1,200-km (750 mi) plateau before reaching a series of faults that form the falls.

-Iguazu Falls is located on the border between Argentina and Brazil.
-Approximately 2.7 km (1.7 mi) in width and reaching a maximum height of 81 m, about 2/3 of Iguazu Falls is in Argentina and 1/3 is in Brazil.
+The Iguazu Falls are located on the border between Argentina and Brazil, with about two-thirds of the falls in Argentina and one-third in Brazil.
+The falls are approximately 2.7 km (1.7 mi) in width and reach a maximum height of 81 m (266 ft).
 This photo was taken from the Argentine side.

-The Avenida 9 de Julio is the main thoroughfare of downtown Buenos Aries and is generally considered the widest avenue in the world.
+The Avenida 9 de Julio, shown here with a view of the Obelisk (El Obelisco) and the "BA" topiary, is the main thoroughfare of downtown Buenos Aires, Argentina, and is considered the widest avenue in the world.
 The Plaza de la Republica is a favorite gathering spot for local celebrations.
-Tourists can visit the giant ‘BA’ topiary and view the Obelisco, constructed in 1936, in the center of the plaza.

 Ushuaia, the southernmost point in Argentina.

-Mount Aconcagua, located in the Province of Mendoza, rises to a height of 6,962 m.
+Mount Aconcagua, located in Argentina's Mendoza province, rises to a height of 6,962 m (22,838 ft).
 It is the tallest mountain in the Western Hemisphere and the tallest mountain outside of Asia.
-This photo was taken at an elevation of just under 3,000 m on a trail that leads to Confluencia, the first Aconcagua base camp.
+This photo was taken at an elevation of just under 3,000 m (9,843 ft) on a trail that leads to Confluencia, the first Aconcagua base camp.

-Puente del Inca, or "The Inca Bridge," is a natural bridge that spans across the Cuevas River in the Province of Mendoza.
+Puente del Inca, or "The Inca Bridge," is a natural bridge that spans the Cuevas River in Argentina's Mendoza province.
 Mineral deposits from hot springs have led to colorful shades of red and yellow on the face of the rocks.
-Though the area has been known since pre-Columbian times, it was famously visited and described by Charles Darwin in 1835.

-Monument to the Army of the Andes situated atop Cerro de la Gloria (Glory Hill) in the city of Mendoza, Argentina.
-It was from Mendoza in January 1817 that the Army of the Andes - a military force created by the United Provinces of the Rio de la Plata (Argentina) and led by General Jose de San Martin - crossed the Andes to free Chile from Spanish rule.
-The force was bolstered by Chilean troops under the command of Bernardo O’Higgins.
-After a 25-day trek across the mountains, during which perhaps one-third of the troops perished, the combined Argentine and Chilean army successfully defeated the Spanish at the Battle of Chacabuco.
+The Monument to the Army of the Andes is situated atop Cerro de la Gloria (Glory Hill) in the city of Mendoza, Argentina.
+It commemorates the Army of the Andes crossing the Andes to free Chile from Spanish rule in January 1817.
 The monument, designed by Uruguayan sculptor Juan Manuel Ferrari, was dedicated on 12 February 1914, the 97th anniversary of the battle.

-Opened as a cathedral in 1932 and architecturally completed in 2000, the Cathedral of La Plata is the largest church in Argentina and one of the top seven largest in the Western Hemisphere.
+Opened as a cathedral in 1932, with the structure completed in 2000, the Cathedral of La Plata is the largest church in Argentina and one of the seven largest in the Western Hemisphere.

 The Casa Rosada (Pink House) in Buenos Aires is the office of the president of Argentina.
 Officially, the palatial mansion's name is Casa de Gobierno ("House of Government" or "Government House").